Education System In Europe

 Most courses are offered by multidisciplinary institutes affiliated with a university (the so-called university institutes of technology, or IUTs) or in specialized schools.
 All short programs include internships.
 Job prospects for graduates of the short programs are very good.

-France has a highly centralized and organized educational system.
+France has a highly centralized and organized European Education System.
 It is divided into three different stages:

 - Primary education